 Covid-19

-Do I have Covid-19, the flu or RSV?
+Do I have Covid-19, a cold, the flu or RSV?

 Photograph from above of a Black family in bed, with a man and woman cuddling two small children.